awidarto/pdf-to-image/README.md

 [![StyleCI](https://styleci.io/repos/38419604/shield?branch=master)](https://styleci.io/repos/38419604)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/pdf-to-image.svg?style=flat-square)](https://packagist.org/packages/spatie/pdf-to-image)

 This package provides an easy to work with class to convert PDF's to images.
+It is based on the [`spatie/pdf-to-image`](https://github.com/spatie/pdf-to-image) library, which relied on Imagick for the conversion.
+This library relies on GD instead.

 ## Requirements